Dead Space Remake is real – and exclusive to PS5, Xbox Series X/S and PC

 Dead Space release date

-Dead Space is due to be released sometime during 2023.
-EA made the announcement during its EA Play Live event, which took place on June 22, 2021.
-The series has been in hiatus since 2003, and original developer Visceral Games has since been disbanded.
+Dead Space is expected to be released sometime during 2023, though this is just speculation for now.
+EA revealed the game without a release date during its EA Play Live event, which took place on June 22, 2021.
+The 2023 window is based on the understanding that the game is very early in development – but it's an educated guess.
+The series has been on hiatus since 2003, and original developer Visceral Games has since been disbanded.

 The fourth entry in EA’s survival horror series will be released on PS5, Xbox Series X/S and PC, and is being developed by Motive Studio.